getflourish/Sketch-Style-Inventory/Readme.md

 **Shortcut:** `ctrl` + `⌘` + `⌥` + `.`

 ### Smart Align Horizontally
-Aligns the selected layer relative to its parent group.
+`experimental` Aligns the selected layer relative to its parent group.

 **Shortcut:** `⌘` + `⌥` + `,`

 ### Smart Align Vertically

-Aligns the selected layer relative to its parent group.
+`experimental` Aligns the selected layer relative to its parent group.

 **Shortcut:** `⌘` + `⌥` + `.`